jwmullally/iscsi-target-ramdisk/README.md

   * Configuration: [`/etc/uci-defaults/90-custom-bootentries`](src/rootfs/etc/uci-defaults/90-custom-bootentries).
   * If `/boot/loader/entries` is found, all BootLoaderSpec files are parsed to identify kernel images and cmdline arguments.
 If not found, entries are created for all kernels matching `/boot/vmlinuz-*` along with their matching initramfs file and the `cmdline_default` arguments.
   * The contents of `cmdline_iscsi` are appended to the cmdline, which include the `netroot:iscsi:...` paramaters.
-  * An optional password is set for the PXE menu.
-(Note: this just provides user-facing securiry in the iPXE menu to prevent accidental booting; boot files and iSCSI credentials can still be sniffed over the network).
 * `/etc/init.d/tgt` starts which exports the disk block devices as iSCSI LUN targets.
   * Configuration: [`/etc/uci-defaults/85-custom-tgt`](src/rootfs/etc/uci-defaults/85-custom-tgt).
 * `/etc/init.d/dnsmasq` starts which provides DHCP, DHCP boot and serves `/srv/tftp` via TFTP.
 The DHCP allocation pool is limited to one available address to prevent accidental concurrent booting from separate machines and provide some subnet isolation.
 The DHCP lease time is set to infinite.